influxdata/docs-v2/content/influxdb/v2.0/query-data/optimize-queries.md

 These are known as "pushdowns" and using them correctly can greatly improve query performance.

 #### Pushdown functions and function combinations
-Pushdown functionality depends on the queried data source.
+Support for pushdown functionality depends on the queried data source.

 | Functions                    | InfluxDB 2.0         | InfluxDB Cloud       |
 |:---------                    |:------------:        |:--------------:      |